Children & Parenting

 Parenting Law

 The law that applies in Australia in relation to the care of children after separation is the Family Law Act 1975 (Cth) (“the Act“).
 It states that the most important matter when determining a dispute about the future care of a child, is the best interests of that child.
+The law changed on 6 May 2024, and the list of factors which the court must consider is shorter.

 Best interests of the child